-The term 'Foreign Exchange Reserves' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Foreign Exchange Reserves' is included in the Economics edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Foreign exchange reserves are comprised of any currency which is foreign to the central bank holding it.
 If the American Federal Reserve held British pounds, this would be an example of such reserves.
 These exchange reserves can include bank deposits, foreign banknotes, bonds, treasury bills, and various other kinds of government securities.
 The phrase also includes IMF SDR special drawing rights’ units and gold reserves.

 Such foreign exchange reserves can be utilized for a range of purposes.
 The main one is to provide the central government with necessary resilience and flexibility in any sort of currency crisis.
 If several currencies were to crash or become severely undervalued, these central bank vaults contain assets in other currencies which they can fall back on in order to outlast temporary market fluctuations and currency crises.

 Practically every nation on earth, irrespective of their economy’s relative size and strength, chooses to inventory substantial foreign exchange reserves.
 Over half of all such foreign reserves in the globe exist in the form of U.S. dollars.
 This is because dollars represent the most heavily traded global currency in the world.
 Other commonly found forms of foreign exchange currency reserves include the Euro zone’s euro (EUR), the British pound sterling (GBP), the Japanese yen (JPY), the Swiss Franc (CHF), and ever increasingly the Chinese yuan (CNY).
 The euro is hands down the second largest form of such international exchange reserves.
 The yuan is the fastest growing component of foreign reserves today.